JoshuaLanman/AI-Text-Classifier/PROJECT_PLAN.md

 1. Keep the overall project in mind at all times, even when we drill deeper into different aspects of the individual tools and implementation steps.

 Given all of this information, create a project plan that meets all of the Goals discussed above.

+## License

+[AI Text Classifier Tool](https://github.com/JoshuaLanman/AI-Text-Classifier) © 2025 by [Joshua Lanman](https://github.com/JoshuaLanman/) is licensed under [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+You may download and use this code locally for personal purposes only.
+Commercial use, modification, or distribution is prohibited.